hunterdhawkins/hunterdhawkins/README.md

 ### Hi there 👋

-My name is Hunter Hawkins.
-I am a graduate student at the University of Idaho CDA, where I study intelligent industrial robotics and smart cities.
-I also am a control system integrator at wapiti consulting where my speciality is integrating low level PLC controls with high level python.
+- 🌱 At school I’m a graduate researcher focusing on the development of smart cities, intelligent industrial robots and the implementation and security of critical infastructure.

- 🌱 At work I’m currently learning the Python Django web development framework, basic networking, and many other technical skills including power delivery/ protection and automation
+ - 🔭 At work I’m currently working with the Python Django web development framework to develop high level interfaces for low level critical infastructure systems.
+Some skills im learning include, web development, basic networking, and many other technical skills including power delivery/ protection and automation.
+These are being used accross the nation at Kootenai Water, Moteray One Water, Panelview RV park, Post Falls Wastewater and many others.

 <!--
 **hunterdhawkins/hunterdhawkins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.